-Within the maximum occupied extent, sampling areas will be established for each occurrence.
-The size of the sampling area may vary for each species, but is generally a 10-m radius circle.
-If the occurrence is small, then the sampling area can include the entire mapped occurrence.
+For annuals and narrowly distributed perennials, the sampling area can include the entire mapped occurrence or only a portion of the occurrence, depending on the size of the occurrence and annual changes in distribution.
 When an occurrence is large (≥3 acres) at least three permanent sampling areas should be established within the occurrence perimeter.
 Sampling areas should be placed in locations where the plants are most likely to be found each year and that are similar in environmental characteristics.
 If there is substantial site variation within the occurrence perimeter (e.g. degree slope, aspect, vegetative community) or variation in plant densities, then the occurrence may need to be stratified into areas with similar environmental characteristics and plant densities.
-Ideally, three sampling areas will be placed within each strata.
+Ideally, three sampling areas will be placed within each stratum.
 To minimize impacts to plants, sampling areas can be established so that the photo monitoring point is at the edge of the occurrence and faces into the plant population.
-The sampling area should be situated so that it encompasses as much of the occurrence as possible.
+The sampling area should be originally situated so that it encompasses as much of the occurrence as possible.
 SDMMP can provide assistance in establishing sampling areas and can provide GIS or kml files for making maps showing occurrence perimeters and sampling areas.

 Because rare plant populations can fluctuate temporally and spatially, there may be times when the sampling area is no longer within the current mapped extent of the occurrence.
 It is important to continue collecting data at the established sampling area instead of moving it to encompass the new location of the occurrence.
 If it is moved, then differences in habitat attributes cannot be compared over time.
 The current mapped extent, number of plants, and threat assessment will still be recorded for the occurrence at its new location.
+In situations where the sampling area is no longer within the current mapped extent for a species, one can choose to implement an additional sampling area in the new extent for the species, while continuing to collect data in the previously established sampling area.